 Universal Studios Florida is laid out like the letter P. The park entrance sits at the bottom of a long boulevard, while most of the shows and attractions are located in an oval around a man-made lagoon.
 Each area has a name and theme, although it's sometimes difficult to say just where one area stops and another begins.

 Beginning at the park entrance and going clockwise, the first area you'll encounter is Production Central, which includes the Despicable Me: Minion Mayhem, Rip Ride Rockit and Shrek 4-D attractions.
 At the top of the P is the New York area, including Twister and Revenge of the Mummy.
-Next is San Francisco, with two attractions and four restaurants; World Expo, with MEN IN BLACK Alien Attack and The Simpsons Ride, and Woody Woodpecker's KidZone, containing E.T Adventure, two stage shows, a small roller coaster and several play areas.
+Next is San Francisco, with two attractions and four restaurants; World Expo, with MEN IN BLACK Alien Attack; Springfield, U.S.A. featuring The Simpsons Ride; and Woody Woodpecker's KidZone, containing E.T Adventure, two stage shows, a small roller coaster and several play areas.
 The last themed area, back near the front of the park, is Hollywood, featuring Universal Orlando's Horror Make Up Show, Terminator 2: 3-D, Lucy-A Tribute, and two restaurants.

 Guests orient themselves by the major rides, sets, and landmarks and refer, for instance, to "New York," "the waterfront," "over by E.T.," or "by Mel's Diner."
 The area of Universal Studios Florida open to visitors is about the size of Epcot.